 |Position:||Associate Head Coach|

-Tammy Lohmann enters her 11th season with the California softball program in 2016, helping to guide the Golden Bears to the NCAA Softball Tournament in nine of her 10 previous seasons with the Bears.
+Tammy Lohmann completed her 11th season with the California softball program in 2016, helping to guide the Golden Bears to the NCAA Softball Tournament for the 10th time in her 11 seasons with the Bears.

 With Lohmann’s supervision, the 2014 Bears produced strong offensive numbers that saw Cordes lead Cal in nearly every offensive category.
 Along with Danielle Henderson and Kylie Reed, Cordes was an NFCA All-Region selection.
 Cal also earned eight All-Conference honors, while four Bears were recognized for their efforts in the classroom as Pac-12 All-Academic Honorable Mention selections.

 In 2013, Lohmann helped Cal punched its 26th straight ticket to the postseason, where the team lost to eventual WCWS participant Michigan at the Ann Arbor Regional, failing to advance to Super Regionals for only the second time since the Super Regional format was introduced in 2005.
 The successful 2013 squad combined for one All-America, one CoSIDA Academic All-America, five All-Region, seven All-Pac-12 and three Pac-12 All-Academic honors.